Geeks in Phoenix

 And how much fun would it be to play the original DOS version of Doom with an original Gravis Gamepad Pro from the mid-'90s?
 Gravis made a couple of variations of the gamepad with a couple of different connectors (USB and joystick port).
 I had both types but only have the USB version now.

-After a little research, I found I could use a Gravis Gamepad Pro, as long as it had a USB connection.
+After a some research, I found I could use a Gravis Gamepad Pro, as long as it had a USB connection.
 Microsoft still includes support for the Gravis Gamepad Pro inside of Windows 10.

 The Gravis Gamepad Pro icon inside of Windows 10 Devices and Printers